maxmurdoch/flock/src/pages/index.md

   description: >-
     Insuring your drone flight has never been easier.
 All it takes is a matter of taps on your mobile phone.
-    [Download](https://flockcover.app.link/6IW6kTmgfP) the Flock Cover app and
-    get a drone insurance quote in under a minute.
   listOfHow:
     - image: /images/uploads/commercial-1-.png
       text: >-
-        Choose on-demand insurance by the hour, or get covered for an unlimited number of flights on a monthly subscription.
+        Choose where and when you want to fly.
+See your quote change in real-time.
       title: 1.
-Choose your policy type
+Enter your flight details
     - image: /images/uploads/commercial-personalise.png
       text: >-
-        Tailor your drone and accessories cover, and customise your public liability limit to suit your needs.
+        Customise your policy length, Public Liability limit, and equipment cover to suit your needs.
       title: 2.
 Customise your policy
     - image: images/uploads/screens/get-flying-screen.png
       text: Receive your policy documents instantly by email.
 Enjoy the flight!
       title: 3.
 Get flying
-  title: How Flock Cover works
+  title: How our Pay-as-you-fly cover works
 stopWorrying:
   description: >-
     Our community of pilots help shape the products and features we create.
 The